netpanzer/netpanzer/BUILD.md

 - SDL2_mixer
   http://www.libsdl.org/projects/SDL_mixer/

+- [gettext](https://www.gnu.org/software/gettext/) (If you want to install translations, otherwise, use '-Dnls=false' when setting up the build).

 Note: some dependencies may have different names depending on your OS and package manager, and commonly have a '-dev' or '-devel' suffix.
 If the dependencies aren't available from your package manager, meson will download